fireship-io/fireship.io/content/lessons/angular-ngrx-redux-starter-guide/index.md

 Now let's create the reducer in a new file called `src/app/simple.reducer.ts`.

-<p class="success">It is conventional to give action names all caps in redux, such as `const SOME_ACTION = 'SOME_ACTION'`</p>
+<p class="success">It is conventional to give action names in all caps in redux, such as `const SOME_ACTION = 'SOME_ACTION'`</p>

 The reducer is just a function that runs a `switch` statement over possible actions that uses the old state to create a new state.
 Here we have two actions `SPANISH` and `FRENCH`.
 If the reducer receives one of these actions, it simply converts the state string to a new value.

-Side Note: I apologize for the for screwed-up syntax highlighting of the switch statement.
+Side Note: I apologize for the screwed-up syntax highlighting of the switch statement.

 ```typescript
 import { Action } from '@ngrx/store';